gonjavi/RailsFlickrApi/README.md

 - Simply run server with: $rails server or rails s

-- go to the browser and run: http://localhost:3000/
+- Go to the browser and run: http://localhost:3000/

 - Register some new kittens